 What Type of Rum for Rum and Coke

-For a true classic, you can’t go wrong with a rum and coke.
+For a true classic, you can’t go wrong with a rum and coke for your drink inventory.
 The best rum and cokes use white rum.
 However, since this drink is such a simple mixture, you can use whichever rum you most prefer.
 You can also mix up the ingredient list if you want something different.
 Basically, while the classic rum and coke is always good, you can always make it your own with a few different additions, or the use of some bartender tools.
 A cocktail jigger, bar spoon, a cocktail shaker, or even a bartenders guide book might come in handy.

 A Bubbly Rum and Coke